 Step 4: Smell the plant

 If the plant has an unpleasant odor, do not eat that part of the plant.
 Strong or acidic smells should raise suspicion.
-Any scent that smells like almonds is best to avoid, since that is an indicator of a toxic compound.
+Any scent that smells like almonds is best to avoid since that is an indicator of a toxic compound.

 Step 5: Touch the plant

 Touch a piece of the plant to your wrist for 15 minutes.
-If you experience an itching, burning, or numbness, do not eat that part of the plant.
+If you experience itching, burning, or numbness, do not eat that part of the plant.
 Wait eight hours until going to the next step to check for the development of rashes or any other reaction.
 Do not eat during this time.

 Step 6: Put the plant on your lips

-You can cook the pieces of the plant for this step, and prepare it like you would eat it.
+You can cook the pieces of the plant for this step, and prepare it as you would eat it.
 Cooking plants is preferred because some plants are toxic raw, but not when cooked.
 Once prepared, then touch the plant to your lips to test for itching, burning, or numbness.
 If you experience any of those in the next 3 minutes, do not eat that part of the plant.

 Step 7: Put the plant on your tongue